SHOCO v2.1 - Developer Guide

 3.10.1 Current implementation

-The reset budget feature is implemented using a ResetBudgetCommand
+The reset budget feature is implemented using a ResetBudgetCommand class which extends the main

-class with a variable representing the budget amount.
+Command class with a variable representing the budget amount.

 The process is as follows: